cal-weng/terminus/docs/manual/olares/controlhub/manage-container.md

 # Manage containers

-When an application encounters issues such as CrashLoop, slow startup, or sudden resource spikes, container-level inspection is often the most direct way to troubleshoot.
+When an application encounters issues such as CrashLoopBack, slow startup, or sudden resource spikes, container-level inspection is often the most direct way to troubleshoot.
 The pod detail page in Control Hub aggregates information of all containers within a specific pod, providing events, visual charts, and logs to help you quickly identify and resolve problems.

 ## View Pod details